dejan-krstic/air-traffic-fe-test/README.md

 - webpack is completely rewritten, split into webpack.dev.js and webpack.prod.js with added functionalities
 - folders are reorganized
 - using EJS templates for creating index.html
-- importing airplane image and favicon dynamically
+- imported airplane image and favicon dynamically
 - installed BrowserSync and switched to SCSS since I plan to create better responsiveness for mobile devices
 - ...responsiveness completed
 - animated Details page